 Fiberglass | $1 - $2 |

 The color or pattern on your vinyl flooring is created in two ways.
 It can be printed or inlaid through the top coating of the tile.
-Both provide realistic-looking, high-quality designs, but there are some differences you need to understand to make sure you are getting the right floor.
+Both provide realistic-looking, high-quality designs, but there are some differences you need to understand to make sure you get the right floor.

 Printed | $1 - $5 |